Blocks

 θ::Real

 Create a ReflectGate with respect to an quantum state vector v.
-It defines the following gate operation.

 Example